prkumar/uplink/docs/source/user/serialization.rst

 :ref:`custom_json_deserialization`.
 For the sake of brevity, I'll omit the implementation here, but you can follow the link above for details.

-Now, Uplink lets us leverage the added support to handle collections of type :class:`Task`.
+Notably, Uplink lets us leverage the added support to also handle collections of type :class:`Task`.
 The :mod:`uplink.types` module exposes two collection types, :data:`~uplink.List` and :data:`~uplink.types.Dict`, to be used as function return type annotations.
 In our example, the query for pending tasks returns a list:

 .. code-block:: python
    :emphasize-lines: 6